 - The opportunity to undergo in-depth research and practice within documentary photography.

 Bachelor (BA) degree (in Arts or Humanities) or equivalent sufficient to follow a Master’s degree level of study.
 Verifiable practical skills in photography, and mastery of the English language sufficient to participate in dialogue lecturing.

 Admission will be based on study programmes and a letter of application to include reasons for applying, as well as an academic CV (all to be submitted in English), together with a portfolio of 12-15 recent photographs by the applicant relevant to the course framework.

-The photographs should be submitted as one PDF-file not exceeding 5 MB.
-Applications are to be handed in to the VUC Student Support Office by email: firstname.lastname@example.org.
-Please mark the application DJM311.
+Admission papers and photographs should be uploaded preferably into Søknadsweb, in folder "Documents" or submitted as one PDF-file not exceeding 5 MB.
+Applications are to be handed in to the VUC Student Support Office by email: firstname.lastname@example.org. before deadline December 1, 2019.
+Please mark the application "MMP306".